Ways around the 10 item number order limit in choice columns

 This gets around any issues with numerical values over 10 or having to create lookup lists or anything else 🙂

-One thought on “Ways around the 10 item number order limit in choice columns”
+One response to “Ways around the 10 item number order limit in choice columns”